 This might be a bad sign for the Democrats.

 However, it is also the house where you find yourself when you are thrust into the light.
-Moving through the houses diurnally, you travel through the underworld shedding what you have until the IC.
+Moving through the houses diurnally, you travel through the underworld shedding what you have until your are at the bottom of the chart – the angle called the IC.
 Then starting up again until you are “born” at the Ascendant.
 After you cross into the 12th house, suddenly you are thrust into the full light of day and you need to get your bearings before you can start to climb.

 If the Democrats do win the White House, it may be that kind of experience for them.
 We may still be in the grips of the COVID-19 pandemic, possibly even worse because it will be the middle of winter.
 We may have undergone small business or commercial real estate bankruptcies by then.
 We may still have high unemployment.
 Whether any of the above is true or not, we certainly will be dealing with a very large debt load as a country, as a world.
 It’s not hard to think of disorienting circumstances that could make for a tough beginning if they win and get thrust into the light.